 - Minimal competition from other plants

-Knowing what moss needs to thrive is your weapon against the plant and helps to understand what to do with a mossy lawn.
+Knowing what moss needs to thrive is your weapon against the plant and helps to understand how to treat moss in your lawn.
 If the grass in your lawn is strong and healthy, it should, in theory, be able to resist an invasion.
 Also if your lawn drains well and is nice and airy, the surface will dry out relatively quickly creating the wrong conditions for this particular pest.

 When you create a new lawn, take care with the drainage and ensure that the soil is rich in nutrients.
 If your garden is shaded, use a grass variety that copes well with lower light conditions and do what you can to let as much light into the garden.
 (Trimming back tall plants etc)